cognitive-engineering-lab/mdbook-quiz/README.md

 * `validate` (boolean): If true, then mdbook-quiz will validate your quiz TOML files using the validator.js script installed with mdbook-quiz.
 You must have NodeJS installed on your machine and PATH for this to work.
 * `fullscreen` (boolean): If true, then a quiz will take up the web page's full screen during use.
+* `cache-answers` (boolean): If true, then the user's answers will be saved in their browser's `localStorage`.
+Then the quiz will show the user's answers even after they reload the page.